Decluttering Tips For Beginners

 THINGS.

 These things are NOT people we love.
-They are NOT friends we cherish They are NOT events in our lives.
+They are NOT friends we cherish.
+They are NOT events in our lives. , they may represent those things,Sure they may represent those things but they are not and never will be replacements for those things.

-I am so glad you asked because I am going to show you.
+I am so glad you asked because I am going to show you my top tips that you can use when you are stuck.

 Step #1 Plan and Schedule

-I want you to look at this as part of your daily routine.
+I want you to look at this step as part of your daily routine.
 Eventually you will make this weekly but for now daily is how we are going to approach this.
 Remember we are training for a marathon and to do that we need to introduce things nice and slow.

 decluttering for beginners

+Just 20 minutes?
+Well, that’s ,easy enough, right?
 Heck when you think about it, you can do just about anything for 20 minutes.

-Get a root canal.
-Watch a painfully boring presentation at work.
-Walk on a treadmill.
-Get your oil changed.
-Yes, when you know you just have 20 minutes committed it is much easier to get through it.
+When you know you just have 20 minutes committed it is much easier to get through it.

 Set that time and get your head in the game!
 My partner in crime, my decluttering BFF is my Echo Show.

-All I have to do is say, “Alexa, set the timer for 20 minutes” and it’s done and I can get to work.
-Better yet I can have her play my Timer Playlist.
-My top songs that take, you guessed it, 21 minutes to play!
+All I have to do is say, “Alexa, set the timer for 20 minutes,” and it’s done, and I can get to work.
+Better yet, I can have her play my Timer Playlist.
+My top songs that take, you guessed it, 21 minutes to play.
 Winner-Winner!

 Step #2 Get up and Get Going

-It’s just 20 minutes.
+Remember, it’s just 20 minutes.

 Step #3 Set the Timer

-1. Set the timer for 20 minutes
+#1.
+Set a timer for 20 minutes

-2. Grab a bag or a box that you can fill in that time frame
+#2.
+Grab a bag or a box that you can fill in that time frame

 decluttering tips for beginners